jbossdemocentral/bpms-generic-loan-demo/README.md

  - Amount: 10010    (auto rejected if value under 10k)
  - Period (in months): 24

+Any user tasks have automated task reassignment back into the group should a task not complete within a minute.

 Note that the entire demo is running default in memory, restart server, lose your process instances, data, monitoring history.

 Source for demo client available in projects directory.